Kita-Osaka Kyuko 9000 series: Interior

 Passenger accommodation consists of longitudinal bench seating with "golden olive" green moquette seat covers.

 LED lighting is used throughout.
 Each car includes a wheelchair space.

 History

 The first set entered revenue service on 28 April 2014.
 The third set, 9003, entered service on 27 February 2016.
 This set features a full-body brown and cream vinyl wrapping livery.

+A fourth set was delivered and is in service as of June 2022.

-An additional three sets were ordered in 2021 to compliment the opening of the Namboku Line extension to Minō-Kayano Station which is scheduled to open by the end of 2023.
+An additional three sets were ordered in 2021 to complement the opening of the Namboku Line extension to Minō-Kayano Station which is scheduled to open by the end of 2023.
+Each of the three new train sets were wrapped in one of two special liveries to mark the extension of the line into the city of Minoh.

 Fleet history

 The build details for the fleet are as shown below.